Least Painful Places To Get A Tattoo

 One of the most commonly asked questions when deciding whether to get a tattoo is ‘will it hurt?’
 The answer is plain and simple- yes.
 There really is no painless way to stick needles into your skin in order to leave a permanent mark.

-However, how painful the tattoo is depends on several factors, including your individual pain tolerance and where on the body you choose to get tattooed.
+However, how painful the tattoo feels depends on several factors, including your individual pain tolerance and where on the body you choose to get tattooed.
 If you are thinking about getting a tattoo and you have a low pain tolerance, it might be wise to consider one of the following least painful places to get a tattoo on your body:

 Least Painful Tattoo Spots

 One of the best places to get inked if you’re afraid of tattoo pain, is on your upper outer thigh.
 That is because this section on the body has a good layer of fat with very few nerve endings.
 Having a tattoo on the upper outer thigh has extra benefits.

 For example, it is easy to hide tattoos on your thigh, therefore this is an ideal spot for people who need to cover their tattoos for work or other reasons.
 Also, it’s a fairly large part of the body, which is perfect if your tattoo design is of considerable size, and you don’t want to have to compromise on your work of art due to concerns about the pain.